01Worked for Himself

 Not every new product worked out as well as Diet Coke, such as the New Coke fiasco.
 However, Coca-Cola ultimately emerged stronger because of it.
 Americans, and indeed those throughout the world, realized just how much they loved the Coca-Cola they grew up with that had become such an integral part of Friday night football games, movie showings, and backyard barbecues.

-This isn't always easy; in fact, the very experience of failing is often painful.
-You might be able to take solace that you are able to do it in relative obscurity.
+It isn't always easy; in fact, the very experience of failing is often painful.
+You might be able to take solace that you can do it in relative obscurity.

 Roberto Goizueta understood politics.
 Not only did he constantly go out of his way to communicate regularly with the legendary Chairman of Coca-Cola, Robert Woodruff, but also constantly sent letters and kept in contact with an influential network of business leaders.